NGSEP/NGSEPcore/README.txt

 java -jar NGSEPcore.jar SingleSampleVariantsDetector -maxAlnsPerStartPos 2 -minQuality 40 -maxBaseQS 30 -r <REFERENCE> -i <INPUT_FILE> -o <OUTPUT_PREFIX>

-If interested in structural variation, you can add the options to run read depth (RD) and read pair plus split read (RP+SR) approaches to identify structural variation:
+If interested in structural variation, for Illumina reads you can add the options to run read depth (RD) and read pair plus split read (RP+SR) approaches to identify structural variation:

 java -jar NGSEPcore.jar SingleSampleVariantsDetector -runRD -runRP -maxAlnsPerStartPos 2 -minQuality 40 -maxBaseQS 30 -r <REFERENCE> -i <INPUT_FILE> -o <OUTPUT_PREFIX>

+To detect structural variants from long reads, add the option -runLongReadSVs

+java -jar NGSEPcore.jar SingleSampleVariantsDetector -runLongReadSVs -maxAlnsPerStartPos 2 -minQuality 40 -maxBaseQS 30 -r <REFERENCE> -i <INPUT_FILE> -o <OUTPUT_PREFIX>

 If the error rate towards the three prime end increases over 2% you can also use the option -ignore3 to ignore errors at those read positions.
 If the